holochain/docs-pages/archive/what-is-holochain.md

 Key differences:

-* Holochain does not create a serverless abstraction on top of cloud servers---there are no servers at all.
+* Holochain does not create a serverless abstraction on top of cloud servers --- there are no servers at all.
 Instead, each user hosts both back-end and front-end code on their own device.
 * Public data is stored in a graph database provided by the Holochain runtime.
 * When a function changes state, only local state is affected.
 This state change may then be optionally published to the public graph database so it can be accessed by others.
 * Back-end code is typically deployed to interested users as a package of functions, called a [DNA](../concepts/2_application_architecture/), rather than individual functions.
 However, a function can call a function in another package if both packages are installed on the same user's device.